arhanashik/LinkPreview/README.md

     }
 }).parse()
 ```
-2. If you want to customize the data shown in the built in view, change the **metaData* and update LinkPreview:
+2. If you want to customize the data shown in the built in view, change the **metaData** and update LinkPreview:
 ```
 linkPreview.loadFromMetaData(your-MetaData-here)
 ```

 ## Others
 For more information please check the sample project.
 The library is free to use.
-If you wish to change or update please create a separate branch and make pull request.
+If you wish to improve it, please create a separate branch and make pull request.

 ## Contact
 For any question or suggestion feel free to send an email: